- 1. Build Relationships beyond the classroom and Appreciate their Culture

 When communicating with ELLs, add gestures to bolster communication.
 This helps reinforce the auditory with the visual.
 Draw or write keywords frequently as they come up during instruction to help students further comprehend what you’re saying.

 5. Slow it down!

 Speak slowly.
-This small but vital change can make a world of a difference.
+This small but vital change can make a world of difference.
 You can record yourself speaking to understand your speed and then adjust.
-Also, adding in an extra three to five seconds after a question is posed offers students time to think.
+Also, adding an extra three to five seconds after a question is posed offers students time to think.

 6. Using Multiple Learning Styles

 Children learn better when they engage with the learning material in multiple ways.